-The dwelling was furnished and occupied with stored items to cupboards.

-Our external inspection was carried out from accessible ground levels only and was limited accordingly.
+The dwelling was furnished and occupied.
+Our external inspection was carried out from ground level only to the street to front and common ground to rear and was limited accordingly.

 Sectional diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above building elements of the property.